latex3/tagging-project/documentation/wtpdf/fulldoc.md

 To produce a tagged PDF  with LaTeX, where the math formulas are represented as MathML structure elements inside the PDF, a configuration such as the following one has to be added at the top of the source file.

+The differences to the configuration with AF files are line 5 (one can optionally use `a-4` instead of `a-4f`) and line 9.
 ```latex
 {% include_relative t6-se.tex %}
 ```